 Amazon’s Q3 2025 report came in ahead of analyst expectations.
 Revenue rose by 13% to 180.2 billion USD, surpassing the market consensus of around 178 billion USD, while earnings per share reached 1.95 USD versus the forecast of roughly 1.56 USD.
 The company exceeded expectations on both the top and bottom lines.
 Excluding one-off expenses, the results would have been even stronger.
 Operating profit totalled 17.4 billion USD; however, this figure included 4.3 billion USD in one-off charges (2.5 billion USD related to FTC litigation and 1.8 billion USD linked to layoffs).
 Without these items, operating profit would have been approximately 21.7 billion USD, with an operating margin of 12% compared with the reported 9.7%.

-Net income increased to 21.2 billion USD (+39% y/y), although a significant portion came from a one-off gain of 9.5 billion USD from the revaluation of Amazon’s stake in Anthropic, unrelated to its core operations.
+Net income increased to 21.2 billion USD (+39% y/y), but a significant portion was attributed to a one-off gain of 9.5 billion USD from the revaluation of Amazon’s stake in Anthropic, unrelated to its core operations.

 Performance across segments was also strong: North America revenue grew 11%, international operations expanded 14%, and AWS advanced 20% – its fastest growth rate in the past 11 quarters.
 AWS maintained a healthy margin of around 35%, while Amazon’s advertising business grew by more than 20%, becoming an increasingly important source of profitability.

-Management highlighted that the company’s key pillars – retail, advertising and cloud – continue to see resilient demand despite a softer consumer backdrop.
-They also pointed out the acceleration in AWS growth, driven by demand for AI-related services and continued enterprise cloud migration.
+Management noted that the company’s key areas – retail, advertising and cloud – continue to see steady demand even amid weak consumer spending.
+It particularly highlighted the acceleration of AWS growth, driven by demand for AI solutions and continued enterprise cloud migration.

-Guidance for Q4 2025 was similarly upbeat: Amazon expects revenue of 206–213 billion USD (+10–13% y/y) and operating profit of 21–26 billion USD.
-The company also noted that capital expenditure in 2025 will total around 125 billion USD and is expected to rise further in 2026, primarily due to investments in AWS infrastructure, Trainium and Inferentia AI chips, robotics and logistics.
-Free cash flow declined to 14.8 billion USD owing to increased investment levels.
+Guidance for Q4 2025 was similarly upbeat: Amazon expected revenue of 206–213 billion USD (+10–13% y/y) and operating profit of 21–26 billion USD.
+The company also noted that capital expenditure for 2025 will total around 125 billion USD and is expected to rise further in 2026, primarily due to investments in AWS infrastructure, Trainium and Inferentia AI chips, robotics and logistics.
+Free cash flow declined to 14.8 billion USD owing to increased investments.

-Below are the main valuation multiples for Amazon.com, Inc. based on the Q3 2026 financial results, calculated at a share price of 233 USD.
+Below are the key valuation multiples for Amazon.com, Inc. based on Q4 2025 results, calculated using a share price of 208 USD.

 |---|---|---|---|